 According to World Bank's latest report May 2017, Kenya faces challenges of poverty, inequality, governance, climate change, low investment and low firm productivity to achieve rapid, sustained growth rates that will transform lives of ordinary citizens.
-The SDGs Kenya Forum member's supports and calls for combined efforts as key strategy to combat poverty.
+The SDGs Kenya Forum members support combined efforts as a key strategy to combat poverty.

-As the country moves forward to attaining 2030 Agenda, we have identified the following key groups to be targeted through interventions:
+As the country moves forward to attaining Agenda 2030, we have identified the following key groups to be targeted through interventions: